drupke/ifsfit/README.txt

 USAGE
 -------------------------------------------------------------------------

 Usage is in principle straigtforward.
-The routine is run from the command line as
+The continuum and emission-line fitting is run from the command line as

 > IFSF,'initialization_file' [,cols=[low,high],rows=[low,high], etc.]